svn2github/lazarus-ccr/components/tvplanit/examples/datastores/flex/access/readme.txt

 - In OnDestroy set
     ODBCConnection.Connected := false

-- Write an event handler for the datastore's OnSetFilterCriteria.
-Copy the code used in the demo.
-In case of date-filtering it is important to use the dbf syntax DTOS(dateField).

 - Double-click on the VpFlexDatastore in Form1 to open the field mapper.

 - Select "Resources" in the combobox.
 Click a database field in the left listbox